 GOALS PERFORMANCE HIGHLIGHTS QLeave's investment strategies, and scheme costs, are consistent with benchmarking Monitored and reviewed investment performance in consultation with our investment manager, Queensland Investment Corporation, and in alignment with our Investment Policy Statement, to ensure the scheme remained within the approved risk and return profile.
 Scheme liabilities were determined by an independent actuarial assessment.
-Operations are within the Accrued Benefit Reserve Index The investment portfolio provided a solid return of 13.22% per annum, net of fees, equating to a net gain on investments of \$11.8 million for the financial year.
-The scheme has a surplus funding ratio of 359.2% as at 30 June 2024 (coverage of scheme benefits to investment assets).
+Operations are within the Accrued Benefit Reserve Index The investment portfolio provided a solid return of 10.65% per annum net of fees, equating to a net gain on investments of \$13.5 million for the financial year.
+The scheme has a surplus funding ratio of 104.9% as at 30 June 2024 (coverage of scheme benefits to investment assets).
 Improved services through the use of informed, data-driven analysis Received feedback from scheme participants through our annual survey schedule and used these results to inform communication and engagement planning and priorities.
 Continued working towards the redevelopment of a National Reciprocal Agreement (NRA) to recognise workers' long service leave when they move across Australian jurisdictions.
 This work is being led nationally by QLeave.
+Established a Data and Analytics team within Information Technology and Innovation (ITI) to manage data and support evidence-informed decision-making.